Teravus/BorgWin10WPF/README.md

 The code for the engine is released under the MIT license.
 It makes use of libvlc and libvlcsharp as a video player which is released under the GNU Lesser GPL license, version 2.1. https://github.com/videolan/libvlcsharp/

 If you need to contact me about this software or a legal issue regarding this software, please do so at Teravus at gmail dot com.
 Or Discord: RebootTech#6247.
-The intent is to make this engine free to use and distribute however, it only works long as you have the original licensed media.
+The intent is to make this engine free to use and distribute, however, it only works long as you have the original licensed media.

 I also tend to stream on Twitch on Thursdays at around 4:30 PM Pacific time under the screen name 'RebootTech'.